afska/gba-link-connection/docs/wireless_adapter.md

     - **Host**: `ReceiveData`
         - Receives `{rcvHeader}`, 20

 🔁 This command can also be used with one header and **no data**.
 In this case, it will resend the last N bytes (based on the header) of the last packet.
+Until we have a better name, we'll call this **ghost sends**.

 #### SendDataWait - `0x25`